| CMS-SMP-22-008 ; CERN-EP-2024-234 | ||

 Table 1:

-Definitions of the SR and the four CRs.
+Definitions of the SR, CRs, and VR defined for this analysis.
 The $ \checkmark $ symbol indicates that the requirement described in the column heading is applied in that region, whereas the $ \times $ symbol means that the opposite selection is applied.
-T refers to the tight selection rule, L refers to the loose selection rule.
+The symbols T and L refer to the tight and loose selection rules, respectively.
 The SR and three CRs (nonprompt, $ \mathrm{t} \overline{\mathrm{t}} $, OS) are selected from an inclusive lepton trigger. |

 png pdf |